 Commercial Imagery Use FAQ

 Lens customers have the ability to view and access commercial imagery.
-Commercial imagery providers - such as Airbus, Maxar, and Nearmap - include certain restrictions governing the distribution of their respective products.
+Commercial imagery providers - such as Airbus, Maxar, Planet, and Nearmap - include certain restrictions governing the distribution of their respective products.
 This is true whether you’re working through Upstream Tech or whether you contract with them directly.
 Commercial imagery providers - referred to as Third Party Content Providers in our contract - control access to and distribution of their imagery and data, in order to make sure that users are paying for its use.